czl9707/notes-n-writings/Breaking Down Components: From Monolithic to Compound Pattern/blog.md

 }
 ```

 When implementing the component in a monolithic pattern, exposing more arguments is a very common way to support more features.
-Since the component capsulates child pieces, it also expose control of them through argument drilling, which easily leads to a huge amount of arguments.
+WHile this approach works, it introduces significant complexity indeed:
+- **Parameter Explosion**: The component has an increasing number of properties.
+- **Documentation Burden**: Using the component requires a thorough read of its documentation.
+- **Rigidity**: Many layout and styles remain impossible due to the structure of the UI component.
+- **Abstraction Barrier Break**: Developers have to understand its internal structure in some case, and will resort to inspecting the source code or using browser dev tools to figure out how to customize it properly.

 Now, using the component would require a thorough read of its documentation.
 And some level of understanding of its internal structure would be a must, if want to heavily customize its internal pieces.
 I believe a lot of developers have either checked the source code, or used browser developer tools to inspect the structure of certain component at some moment.

-### Break it down!
+## The Compound Pattern Solution: Break it down!

-Logically, the core of accordion component is using the `isCollapsed` state to connect the trigger and content container.
-The layout, styles, and custom hooks all comes later.
-The monolithic implementation implies a lot more than that.
+The core functionality of accordion component is simple: using the `isCollapsed` state to connect the trigger and content container.
+The layout, styles, and custom hooks all comes later, while the monolithic implementation implies a lot more than that.

-Putting pieces within same component is not the only way of sharing states.
-Context API allows states sharing across different components by wrapping them inside a `context.Provider` component, which would rescue us from this situation.
+Putting pieces within same component is not the only solution of sharing states.
+Context API allows states sharing across different components by wrapping them inside a `context.Provider` component.
+This would help us to break our monolithic accordion into discrete, composable pieces.

 ``` tsx
 import React from "react"